wp-plugins/gotmls/readme.txt

 == Changelog ==

+= 1.2.10.05 =
+* Completely revamped the scan engine to handle large file systems with better error handling.
+* Enhanced the results for the Automatic Fix process.
+* Fixes a few other small bugs.

 = 1.2.09.22 =
 * Enhanced the iFrame for the File Viewer and Automatic Fix process.
-* Improved error handling durring the scan.
+* Improved error handling during the scan.
 * Fixed update checker script.

+= 1.2.09.21 =
+* BETA version (finished and replaced by version 1.2.10.05).

 = 1.2.09.15 =
 * Fixed major bug in unregistered scan definition interpretation that causes many false positives.